 However, for whatever reasons, some people like having a partner who is emotionally detached and reserved.
 If this is you then you’ll be well suited to the King of Swords.
 If not, then he is not your guy.

 If the King of Swords appears in the outcome position of a love or relationship Tarot reading, it can mean that you will discover your partner has many of the same traits as the King.
 Alternatively, it can also predict that the King will enter your life and cause problems in your relationship.
-For more information on your partner's feelings and intentions, be sure to check out my Love Tarot Spreads e-book.
+For more information on your partner's feelings and intentions, be sure to check out my Love Tarot Meanings e-book.

 The King of Swords in a Business Reading